winnerineast/luminoth/README.md

 - Straightforward implementations with TensorBoard support.
 - Cloud integration for training and deploying.

+Currently we support trainable object detection functionalities, using an implementation of [Faster RCNN](https://arxiv.org/abs/1506.01497).

 > **DISCLAIMER**: This is currently a pre-pre-alpha release, we decided to open-source it up for those inquisive minds that don't mind getting their hands dirty with rough edges of code.

 ## Why Luminoth